Contra Roosh V. on Evolution

 No, there is no reason to discard evolutionary theory as applying to humans.
 It is your understanding of evolutionary theory that is flawed.

-Evolution requires multiple generations, and you are observing a phenomenon that has existed on a large scale for only one generation.
-The recent phenomenon of subreplacement fertility has only existed for about 40 years in the West, although there was a general downward trend over the last 100 years.
+Evolution requires multiple generations.
+Below-replacement fertility has only existed for about 50 years in the West, although there was a general downward trend over the last 100 years.
 Evolution is acting on human nature today, selecting for the genes that lead to reproductive fitness, as it always has.

 Evolution may have been the correct theory for a window of human existence, but that window has now closed and theories for post-evolutionary man, one in which there is no struggle for survival and where the strongest of the species are not reproducing, must be devised.